ababoescu/cse15l-lab-reports/Lab_Report_5.md

 Much like the example before, however this example is searching for an empty file in the written_2 directory.

-## Find -ls
--ls: list current file in ls

 ## Find -name
--name: find the path based off of the file name
+-name: find the path based off of the file/directory name

 ### Example 1:
 ```
-#finding files that start with "Cuba"
+#finding files and directories that start with "Cuba"
 $ find written_2/ -name "Cuba*"
 written_2/travel_guides/berlitz2/Cuba-History.txt
 written_2/travel_guides/berlitz2/Cuba-WhatToDo.txt
 written_2/travel_guides/berlitz2/Cuba-WhereToGo.txt
 ```

-The above example is searching for files with the name Cuba in them and the path to that file containing the string "Cuba" in the written_2/ directory.
-This command is helpful for searching the subdirectories to find a specific file with the name matching the imputed string and include their path so that the user can easily find which directories and subdirectories the file is located.
+The above example is searching for files and directories with the name Cuba in them and the path to that file containing the string "Cuba" in the written_2/ directory.
+This command is helpful for searching the subdirectories to find a specific file or directory with the name matching the imputed string and include their path so that the user can easily find which directories and subdirectories the file or directory is located.

 ### Example 2:
 ```
-#finding files that contain the text file name "ch1.txt"
+#finding files and directories that contain the text file name "ch1.txt"
 $ find written_2/ -name "ch1.txt"
 written_2/non-fiction/OUP/Abernathy/ch1.txt
 written_2/non-fiction/OUP/Berk/ch1.txt